My Favorite Things to Do in Moab Utah

 There’s a relatively easy, flat mountain biking trail in Canyonlands that you might consider if you’re a beginner.
 Canyonlands is just southwest of Moab.

 6. Go camping when it isn’t too hot.

-Camping is a great way to enjoy nature and get away from the hustle and bustle of everyday life.
+Camping and backpacking in Utah is a great way to enjoy nature and get away from the hustle and bustle of everyday life.
 Camping can be done in a variety of settings, including forests, mountains, and even deserts.